ejosymart/octopusNiche/README.md

 README.md

-If you want to replicate the maps or other plots of the paper, contact to Luis Angeles-González (luis.angeles0612@gmail.com) or Josymar Torrejón Magallanes (ejosymart@gmail.com).
+If you want to replicate the maps or other plots of the paper, contact to Luis Enrique Angeles-González (luis.angeles0612@gmail.com) or Josymar Torrejón Magallanes (ejosymart@gmail.com).

 If you find any problem in the code, please add this at the Issues section of the github.